-Tenzing Agency recently joined Hoorah, an independent Digital Media Agency to round out Hoorah’s eCommerce offering with an innovative approach to backend development that enables vital business focused integrations with product fulfilment and distribution networks.
+Tenzing Agency recently joined Hoorah, an independent Digital Media Agency to round out Hoorah’s ecommerce offering with an innovative approach to backend development that enables vital business-focused integrations with product fulfillment and distribution networks.

 - Jetpack, a must for optimizing WordPress.

 - SVG Support to ensure safe and simple SVG handling for clarity across retina and non-retina displays.

 - Advanced Custom Fields Pro to go beyond the standard available fields & WYSIWYG editor to support the content the WWF store needed.

 - WooCommerce Print Invoices & Packing Slips to create clear and concise invoices for the customer with custom templates to be sent in order emails.

 - Ultimate Member Pro to connect with the large corporate support network at WWF.
 Ultimate Member provides an easy and quick solution to create a new user group with predefined conditions for corporate customers ordering in bulk.

 - Custom Aramex Shipping Integration to manage the partnership with Aramex to hold the stock and distribute directly from their warehouses.
 This custom integration logs a sale in their system and creates a waybill and gets the order out for delivery.

 Bigger and Better

 Now that they have a successful foundation, Jason is confident the World Wildlife Fund’s store will be able to scale and grow to accommodate new markets and products.
 Even now, they are implementing changes to improve the experience and better align with the needs of the non-profit.